 Another aspect of human relationships can be revealed to us in the parable about a Pharisee and a tax collector: “God, I thank you, that I am not like other people: robbers, unjust, adulterers, or even like this tax collector.
 I fast twice a week.
 I give tithes of all that I get”, the Pharisee said.
 But the tax collector would not even lift up his eyes to the sky, but beat his breast, saying, “God, have mercy on me, a sinner!”
 (Luke 18:10-14).
 Who of these two people was more honest about their spiritual qualities?

-One may discuss also the following subject: “The one who exalts oneself will be humbled, and the one who humbles oneself will be exalted” (Luke 18:14).
-Talking about this, let us try to answer the questions: “What does ‘humbles oneself’ mean?”, “In what such one will be exalted?”
+One may also discuss the following subject: “The one who exalts oneself will be humbled, and the one who humbles oneself will be exalted” (Luke 18:14).
+Talking about this, let us try to answer the questions: “What does ‘humbles oneself’ mean?”, “In what way would such a one be exalted?”